-There are many Domain Registrars where you can buy a domain name.
+There are many Domain Registrars where you can buy a domain name and at different prices

-There are some differences in deciding what that name should be, including thinking about using ‘keywords’ in your domain name, instead of your business or real name.
+- There are a few things to be considered in deciding what your domain name should be, including thinking about using ‘keywords’ in your domain name, instead of your business or real name.

 Read more on Australian domains registration here.